Shipping your personal belongings back to Ireland

 Revenue has a full list of rules on relief from Customs Duty and VAT.

 The importation of some goods is prohibited or may require a licence.
+Revenue has published a guide on prohibited and restricted items (pdf).

 What do I need to know about importing a vehicle?